France

 Corporate - Deductions

-The depreciation of fixed assets has to be carried out component by component.
-The components of a fixed asset have to be depreciated separately according to their own lifetime.
+The depreciation of fixed assets has to be carried out component by component according to their own actual useful time.

 Goodwill

-While confirming the general principle according to which amortisation of goodwill is, in principle, not deductible for French tax purposes, the French tax law allows, on a temporary basis, the tax deduction of goodwill amortisation booked in respect of businesses acquired between 1 January 2022 and 31 December 2025.
+For tax purposes amortisation of goodwill is, in principle, not deductible.
+The French tax law allows, on a temporary basis, the tax deduction of goodwill amortisation booked in respect of businesses acquired between 1 January 2022 and 31 December 2025.

 Start-up expenses